asyncapi/modelina/docs/customisation.md

 ## Preset

-**Preset** is a pure JavaScript object with format `key: value`, where `key` is a name of model type and `value` is the object which contains methods, which extend a given rendered part for a given model type, like below example:
+A **preset** is a pure JavaScript object with format `key: value`, where `key` is the name of a model type and `value` is an object containing methods that extend a given rendered part for a given model type, like below example:

 ```js
 {